conda-forge/conda-forge.github.io/src/maintainer/conda_forge_yml.rst

 .. _self-hosted_azure-config:

-Below is the configuration for setting up a self-hosted Azure agent:
+Below is an example configuration for setting up a self-hosted Azure agent for linux:

 .. code-block:: yaml